Click to Skip Ad

 Spy thrillers come in all sorts of varieties, from romps to comedies, stereotype-laden garbage, titles that lean heavily on action sequences, and stylish gems that don’t take themselves too seriously.
 Kleo, about a former East German spy on the hunt for a red suitcase stuffed with secret documents, is definitely one of the latter.

-The first season of the series, which critics roundly praised, saw Kleo released from prison and then begin a hunt as to who betrayed her and caused her to get sent there.
-In the forthcoming second season, which hits Netflix on July 25, both the CIA and KGB are now hunting for the secret documents, while Kleo is not only about to uncover more information about why she ended up behind bars — but also more details about her own sketchy past.
+The first season of the series, which critics roundly praised, saw East German assassin Kleo Straub released from prison and then begin a hunt as to who betrayed her and caused her to get sent there in the first place.
+In the second season, both the CIA and KGB are hunting for secret documents, while Kleo is not only about to uncover more information about why she ended up behind bars — but also more details about her own sketchy past.

 House of Ninjas